Phase Three: Reopening Guidance

 NOTE: ALL RESEARCH GUIDANCE IS EVOLVING.

-In conjunction with the university’s efforts to transition to a modified operations mode by Aug.
-3, research has also moved from essential operations to a modified operations mode, effective Aug.
-3, 2020, while continuing to recognize the importance of safety in further ramping up research programs.
+In conjunction with the university’s modified operations status, research is also in a modified operations mode, while continuing to recognize the importance of safety in ramping up and maintaining research programs, effective Aug.
+3, 2020.

 The Transition Plan consisted of three phases to complement Gov. Ralph Northam’s Forward Virginia plan to reopen the Commonwealth, which is also in Phase Three.
 The Transition Plan provides a framework and process for scaling operations to be consistent with the governor on the easing of restrictions, and in accordance with university policy with public health guidelines in place.
 These guidelines are subject to change based on updated guidance from local, state, federal, or other public health directives.

-The success in ramping up research depends on each researcher following the proper safety requirements and respecting the safety of others.
+The success in ramping up and maintainance of research projects is dependant on each researcher following the proper safety requirements and respecting the safety of others.
 In order to reduce risks, there must be a strong partnership between researchers and university administration.

 For questions regarding PPE or other health and safety concerns, please contact Virginia Tech’s Environmental Health and Safety office at: 540-231-3600.